 Not only can they be used for transport, but they can also help you experience a city from a different point of view.

-Ease of use: Wait at harbor.
-Get on boat.
+Ease of use: Wait at the harbor.
+Get on the boat.
 Enjoy the ride!

 Enjoyment factor: So long as the weather is fine and you don't suffer from seasickness – 10/10.

-When it comes from getting from one place to the next, it’s hard to beat a train journey.
+When it comes to getting from one place to the next, it's hard to beat a train journey.
 Plenty of travelers use them for their ready availability.